versia-pub/docs/docs/federation/user-discovery.md

 The `template` field **MUST** be the URI of the server's WebFinger endpoint, which is usually `https://example.com/.well-known/webfinger?resource={uri}`.

-The `resource` field **MUST** be the URI of the user that the server is trying to discover (in the format `acct:uuid@example.com`)
+The `resource` field **MUST** be the URI of the user that the server is trying to discover (in the format `acct:identifier@example.com`)

 Breaking down this URI, we get the following:

 - `acct`: The protocol of the URI.
 This is always `acct` for Lysand.
-- `uuid`: The UUID of the user that the server is trying to discover.
+- `identifier`: Either the UUID or the username of the user that the server is trying to discover.
 - `example.com`: The domain of the server that the user is on.
 This is usually the domain of the server.
 This can also be a subdomain of the server, such as `lysand.example.com`.

-This format is reminiscent of the `acct` format used by ActivityPub, but with a UUID instead of a username.
+This format is reminiscent of the `acct` format used by ActivityPub, but with either a UUID or a username instead of just an username.
 Users will typically not use the `id` of an actor to identify it, but instead its `username`: servers **MUST** only use the `id` to identify actors.

 ---